Sheriff414/flask-ci-cd-pipeline/README.md

- Here’s the complete README.md content ready for one-click copy:markdown

-# Flask CI/CD Pipeline Project 🚀
+Flask CI/CD Pipeline Project 🚀

 **A complete DevOps hands-on project** — Building, testing, containerizing, and deploying a Python Flask web application using **GitHub Actions** and **Docker**.